Bruce Mines: Museum history

 Built in 1894 as a Presbyterian Church, the "Church on the Rock" was used for services until 1917 when the congregation outgrew the church and united with the Methodist congregation, whose church could accommodate both groups.
 In the same year, a fire swept through the town and the local postmaster, whose building had been destroyed, moved the post office into the vacant church building.
 The building was used as a scout and church hall for many years until 1945 when another fire destroyed the Bruce Mines Public School.
-The building housed grades 9 - 12 for two years until grades 11 and 12 were moved to the old jail building and finally, in December 1948 the school moved into a new building.
+The building housed grades 9–12 for two years until grades 11 and 12 were moved to the old jail building and finally, in December 1948 the school moved into a new building.
 The building stood empty until the Town of Bruce Mines purchased it in 1950 when it was used as a public library and as a storage house for local artifacts.
 The museum officially opened in 1961 and in 1973 the library moved to the Bruce Mines Central School.

 Library history

 It arrived from England and was aimed at the miners and other workers (bush workers, agriculture people) and was called 'The Mechanics Institute Library and was the first library for Bruce Mines, way back in the 1860s.
 It was housed in the museum in the 1950s and early 60s at which time Plummer Additional and the Town of Bruce Mines collaborated and passed a bylaw forming the Union Public Library.
 The library moved to what is now the Arthur Henderson Public School.
 Johnson Township joined forces in the mid-80s by becoming a contracting library.
 On April 3, 1993, the library became a unit all on its own with a modern building and since then has become a hub of modern activity.
 The Library moved from a card-based catalogue and borrowing system to a state of the art electronic system called automation.
 HRDC made automation possible with a funding grant.
-Automation gives the library the ability to search the entire library catalogue with a few strokes of the keyboard and clicks of a mouse.
 1996 brought the establishment of the first CAP (Community Access Program) site to provide internet access to the area.
 The library's website was developed in 1998 under its Art Committee.

 McKay Island Lighthouse history

 The McKay Island Lighthouse was built in 1907 to serve the timber industry.
-It had 5 Keepers of the Light, Angus McNeish, Merrit Strum, Joseph Harvey, Gord Inch, Mr Wing.
-It became an unwatched light in Oct 1955.
-On Oct 25th, 2009 the range light was converted to solar power with LED bulbs.
-It is now a housekeeping lighthouse and available to rent as a unique accommodation.
+It had five keepers; Angus McNeish, Merrit Strum, Joseph Harvey, Gord Inch, and Mr. Wing.
+It became an unwatched light in October 1955.
+On October 25, 2009, the range light was converted to solar power with LED bulbs.
+It is now a housekeeping lighthouse and available to rent as accommodation.